Ashish7214/ethBeginner/README.md

-# create my own Token in solidity
+# MY OWN TOKEN NINJA HOTHORI
 This repository is made for my ethereum beginner project which is used to create MY TOKEN using contracts

 ## Problem Statement